-The specific mechanisms by which IL-18 contributes to aggressive BC remain to be elucidated.
-However, fully several possibilities based on existing research are worth exploring.
-First, IL-18's ability to induce the production of other proinflammatory cytokines and chemokines could create a microenvironment that fosters tumor cell proliferation and survival.29 Second, IL-18 may directly stimulate the growth and invasiveness of BC cells through specific signaling pathways.17 Third, as mentioned earlier.
-IL-18's role in angiogenesis could be crucial for supplying tumors with the nutrients they need to grow Further and metastasize. research investigating these potential mechanisms and their relative contributions to IL-18's impact on BC progression is essential.
+The specific mechanisms by which IL-18 contributes to aggressive BC remain to be fully

+Table 4.
+Spearman correlations between tumor markers with serum levels of IL-18 in breast cancer (N +M) and IGM (I) patients elucidated.
+However, several possibilities based on existing research are worth exploring.
+First, IL-18's ability to induce the production of other pro-inflammatory cytokines and chemokines could create a microenvironment that fosters tumor cell proliferation and survival.29 Second, IL-18 may directly stimulate the growth and invasiveness of BC cells through specific signaling pathways.17 Third, as mentioned earlier, IL-18's role in angiogenesis could be crucial for supplying tumors with the nutrients they need to grow and metastasize.
+Further research investigating these potential mechanisms and their relative contributions to IL-18's impact on BC progression is essential.